open/close all folders

 - ENIGMA: An Illusion Named Family:

 - About half the cast of El Goonish Shive were introduced with silhouettes.
 The comic seems to have retired the practice, however, in recent years, likely to make room for other tropes.

-- The Creature Counsil in DMFA meet as a cabal of Sinister Silhouettes... except the Phoenix representive who has an open flame on her head, and cannot lurk in shadows.
+- The Creature Counsil in DMFA meet as a cabal of sinister silhouettes... except the Phoenix representative who has an open flame on her head, and cannot lurk in shadows.